Tylerflx/Tylerflx/README.md

 Welcome to my github space ✨ Tylerflx ✨

-- 🔭 I’m currently working on MovieShopMVC .net core project
+- 🔭 I’m currently employed at GDF as Junior SWE
-- 🌱 I’m currently learning asp .net, angularjs, flutter, reactjs, nodejs
+- 🌱 I’m working on mvc .net core 5, angularjs, JS
-- 👯 I’m looking to collaborate on FullStack project asp .net, angularjs, nodejs, reactjs, aws
+- 👯 I’m looking to collaborate on FullStack project, hackathon, etc.
-- 🤔 I’m looking for help with leetcode problems, debugging, and detailing resume
+- 😄 Pronouns: He/Him
+- ⚡ Abt me : Love to travel, Watch Netflix shows/movies, Anime lover, Food's best fiend, Build my own PC, Born in Vietnam, more.
+- 💭 Motivation Quote: "Don't underestimate the power of coffee and a person with a dream"
 - 💬 Ask me about anything related to CompSci major, Digital Marketing, Courses or professors suggestion in FAU
-- 📫 How to reach me: Tylernguyen33325@gmail.com or https://www.tylernguyen.info/
+- 📫 Best Reach me @: Tylernguyen33325@gmail.com or https://www.tylernguyen.info/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: During covid time, I created a website to sell Vietnamese Street Snacks and reached 200 orders in only 3 months!
-Our Facebook page got 500+ likes during the first 4 months we opened.
-It was crazy time for me but I had so much fun!
-I learned a lot as well